lippertmarkus/lippertmarkus.github.io/_posts/2020-02-08-multiroom-audio-with-logitech-media-server.md

 </div>

 - **Player**: I would recommend [Squeezelite](https://sourceforge.net/projects/lmsclients/files/squeezelite/) as the most popular one.
 You can find other cross-plattform players [here](https://sourceforge.net/projects/lmsclients/files/).
-After downloading Squeezelite you can list available output devices and start it with different options, here are some of the most useful ones:
+After downloading Squeezelite you can list available output devices and start it with different options.
+Here are some of the most useful ones:

   ```bash
   squeezelite -?                      # list all parameters